Fluid flow in low aspect-ratio curved channels: from small to moderate Dean numbers: Dimensional analysis

 The dimensionless mass and momentum conservation equations become:

 where $r^* = (1+2 \dfrac{\delta}{D}\overline{r}) \simeq 1$ when the ratio $ \dfrac{\delta}{D}$ is small (for large radius of curvature). \\

-From eqs. \ref{eq:NS_cyl}, it can be already noted that at low Dean number, the viscous and centrifugal terms are of the same order of magnitude while the inertial terms are small, and the radial dimensionless velocity $\overline{v}_r$ is of $O\left(\dfrac{\lambda^2}{D^2}Re\delta\right)$.
-At moderate Dean numbers, the inertial and centrifugal terms are of the same order of magnitude and $\overline{v}_r=O\left(\sqrt{\dfrac{\delta}{D}}\right)$, while the viscous terms have negligible contribution outside the boundary layer near the walls.
+At low Reynolds number (and therefore low Dean number and $\delta\ll 1$), the inertial terms in eqs. \ref{eq:NS_cyl} are small.
+In the radial direction, this results in a balance between the viscous, pressure-gradient and centrifugal terms.
+Assuming the viscous term balances the centrifugal term, the radial dimensionless velocity $\overline{v}_r$ scales like $\left(\dfrac{\lambda^2}{D^2}Re\delta\right)$.
+At high Reynolds number (and therefore moderate Dean number), the viscous terms have negligible contribution outside the boundary layer near the walls.
+Considering that the inertial and centrifugal terms balance each other leads the radial velocity $\overline{v}_r$ to scale like $\left(\sqrt{\dfrac{\delta}{D}}\right)$ .